faizmokhtar/faizmokhtar.com/content/posts/how-to-completely-remove-git-submodules-within-a-repository.md

 ---
 I found myself having to google this multiple times so I decide to write it here as a quick references for myself.

 [Git submodules][1] is a way for you to keep a git repository as a subdirectory of another git repository.
 It's useful when you want to incorporate and keep track of external code or framework that your project depends on.
-It's like a poor man version of `npm` or `cocoapods`.
+It's like a poor man's version of `npm` or `cocoapods`.

 Anyway, to add a git submodules is very easy.
 It's just simple a one liner.
 Eg: